Modi1987/iiwaPy/README.md

 ## On the robot side:
 1- Run the application "MatlabToolboxServer" from the Smart Pad of the robot.

 2- You have 60 seconds to connect from the Python script before the server is shut down automatically.

 ## From Python on your PC
-From inside python IDE run the tutorial script [Tutorial_getters, available here](https://github.com/Modi1987/iiwaPy/python_client/Tutorial_getters.py), you shall see dara acquired from the robot controller printed inside python console.
+From inside python IDE run the tutorial script [Tutorial_getters, available here](https://github.com/Modi1987/iiwaPy/blob/master/python_client/Tutorial_getters.py), you shall see dara acquired from the robot controller printed inside python console.

 --------------------------------------

-Copyright: Mohammad Safeea
+Copyright: Mohammad Safeea, first commit 8th-April-2019